Guinea-Bissau

 Trade with the EU

-Total trade with the EU summed up to € 195 million in 2022.
-The EU is the second most important trading partner for Guinea Bissau and accounts for almost 29.8% of overall trade.
-More than 51% of imports originate from the EU while only 0.7% of exports go to the European market.
+Total trade with the EU amounted to €109 million in 2023.
+The EU is the second most important trading partner for Guinea Bissau, accounting for almost 17% of overall trade.
+43% of the country's imports originate from the EU while only 1.4% of exports go to the EU market.

-Guinea Bissau and the EU (2022)
+Guinea Bissau and the EU

-Imports from Guinea Bissau by product section
+Imports from Guinea Bissau by product section (2023, € million)

-Imports from Guinea Bissau over time (in € m)
+Imports from Guinea Bissau over time (€ million)

-GUINEA BISSAU AND THE EU’s GSP
+GUINEA BISSAU AND THE EU GSP

 Economic Impact